Oral Hygiene and Diet at Home

 I have 3 children of my own and appreciate how difficult it can be for both child and parent to visit The Dentist’s Office.
 We are also aware of the recent trend toward increasing use of heavy sedation and General Anesthetic to enable treatment of young children.
 Many family dental offices now refer children to Pediatric Dentists for treatment under sedation.
 At our office, we see and treat a large number of toddlers and children, typically using only local anesthetic or “dental freezing”.
 In some instances, we recommend the use of nitrous oxide or “laughing gas” to provide a mild conscious sedation for children experiencing dental anxiety.
 Nitrous oxide is an inhaled sedative, it is very mild, and is widely considered to be the safest sedative technique in all of medicine and dentistry.
 Many of our parents tell us that they like how we:

 - Provide routine dental treatment such as dental fillings without use of heavy sedatives or General Anesthetic

 - Invite them to be present in the treatment operatory during their child’s appointment

 - Share photos and x-rays with them both before and after the treatment appointment so that they know exactly what is going to be treated/repaired and why it is important

 - Provide and demonstrate strategies and techniques that will help to minimize their child’s risk of future tooth decay

-At Enamel Republic Clinic, we have a very low referral rate for children in need of treatment.
+At Enamel Republic, we have a very low referral rate for children in need of treatment.
 We are typically able to provide routine dental care to our young patients with great success.
 This is tremendously advantageous: your child’s fear and anxiety will be greatly minimized simply by having treatment completed in a familiar place.
 Our technique involves:

 - Proceeding at your child’s own comfortable pace